2018 Best Credit Cards for Millennials

 Pricing: The variable APR is either 15.99 percent, 21.74 percent, or 24.74 percent, depending on your creditworthiness.
 The APR for cash advances is 25.99 percent.
 Balance transfers are charged a 3 percent fee and cash advances are charged a 5 percent fee.

 Apply for the Uber Visa Card starting November 2, 2017.
+Check out some of the other best credit cards for restaurant lovers.

 Best for Travel Lovers: Chase Sapphire Reserve